 Peter Bol is the Vice Provost for Advances in Learning and the Charles H. Carswell Professor in East Asian Languages and Civilizations.
 He led Harvard’s university-wide effort to establish support for geospatial analysis in teaching and research.
 In 2005 he was named the first director of the Center for Geographic Analysis and served till September of 2014.

 Jeff joined the Center for Geographic Analysis at Harvard in 2007 as a Senior GIS Specialist, and became the GIS Service Manager in 2016.
 He has experience working in the GIS industry as a technician, analyst, developer, manager, and educator.
+Jeff earned an M.A. in Geography from the University of Denver in 2002, and a B.S. from Willamette University (OR) in 1995.

 Ben is manager of Harvard WorldMap, an open source infrastructure to support collaborative research around geospatial information.
 Ben is also leading a team to build a global registry of web map services (HHypermap) and another to develop a platform to support interactive exploration of billions of spatio-temporal things (BOP).